pocomane/brewed-in-the-apocalypse/bita.md

 enstabilishes common ways to perform actions.

 ```
-__Drink blood__ when you drink the blood from the veins of a living person, you
+__Drink blood__ when you, a protagonist, drink the blood from the veins of a
-can __Remove an harm__ related to a physical wound or stress.
+living person, you can __Remove an harm__ related to a physical wound or
+stress.
 ```

 All this means that the characters may ending having different special moves other